 Students are also advised to contact their parents, guardians, or emergency contacts as soon as possible should there be any incident within the country they are studying, whether or not they or the city they are in is affected.
 They are reminded that US news can amplify situations abroad and contact with home is that much more important.

-CAPA provides insurance for each student and travelling faculty member, including health, travel, and accident coverage; emergency evacuation and repatriation; basic accident; sickness; trip cancellation; trip delay; trip interruption; and baggage loss.
-Additional coverage is also made available to participants.
+CAPA provides insurance for each student and travelling faculty member, including health, travel, and accident coverage; emergency medical evacuation and repatriation; basic accident; sickness; trip cancellation; trip delay; trip interruption; and baggage loss.

 Advice for Participants and Their Families